MicrosoftDocs/learn/learn-pr/machine-learning/predictive-maintenance-model-builder/includes/3-choose-scenario-data.md

 ### Supported scenarios in Model Builder

-Model Builder supports the following scenarios that map to the respective machine learning tasks:
+Model Builder supports the following scenarios that map to machine learning tasks:

 | Scenario | Machine learning task | Use case |
 | --- | --- | --- |